The Stefan problem and free targets of optimal Brownian martingale transport: Saturation property of the optimal target

-\begin{remark} This result yields in particular that the support of $\nu$ "closes off", namely that it includes the support of $\mu$.
-Also, interestingly the extinction time $T$ does not depend on the size of the support of $\mu$. \end{remark}
+\begin{remark} It is interesting that the extinction time $\bar T$ does not depend on the size of the support of $\mu$. \end{remark}

-\end{theorem} \begin{proof} Recall that $\tau$ has a barrier function $s$ such that $\tau = \inf \{ t | \ t \ge s(W_t)\}$.
-Consider the optimal target $\nu$ and the set $E$ and $F$ from Theorem~\ref{thm:saturation} (a) (so in the (I) case) which satisfies that and that for any measurable set $S$,
+\end{theorem} \begin{proof} Recall that $\tau$ has a barrier function $s$ such that $\tau = \inf \{ t >0 | \ t \ge s(W_t)\}$.
+Consider the optimal target $\nu$ and the set $E$ and $F$ from Theorem~\ref{thm:saturation} (a) (so in the (I) case) which satisfies that {\red for each random path,}